 There are 3 sessions of 4 hours.
 There will be preparation before each session to keep the sessions focused on dialogue and personal evaluations.
 All facilitated by the trainer.

 The journey will take you through (take a deeeep breath) establishing what you should expect from Expectation Engineering, how to apply, to whom and what their roles should be, what level of traceability you can benefit from, how you can know if the teams are good enough, relevant types and styles, how to elicit expectations and what they are worth, what risks they introduce and how to mitigate those by testing if they are good enough, and how to manage changes to all of them.

-And by the end of the Leadership Course, you have your own prioritized list of practicies to improve, to make your teams significantly smarter.
+And by the end of the Leadership Course, you have your own prioritized list of practicies to improve, and a tactical plan for how to make your teams significantly smarter.